vermenea/PomoBuddy/README.md

 ## Technologies Used

-- HTML5, Tailwind CSS, JavaScript
+- HTML5, Tailwind CSS, Typescript
-- [React](https://reactjs.org/) for the user interface
+- React for the user interface
-- [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for data persistence  soon
+- LocalStorage for data persistence  soon